William Burnside (character)

 William Burnside, PhD, also known as the Captain America of the 1950s, Commie Smasher or Bad Cap, is a fictional character appearing in American comic books published by Marvel Comics.

 He was created by writer Steve Englehart and artist Sal Buscema in Captain America #153–156 (Sept.–Dec.
-1972) as an explanation for the reappearance of Captain America and Bucky in 1953 in Young Men comics and their subsequent adventures in the 1950s.
-It was established through retroactive continuity that the character was a completely different one from the original Captain America, who was firmly established in The Avengers #4 as disappearing near the end of World War II.
-Since this revelation, the character serves as a foil personality to his predecessor, serving as an example of what Captain America could have become and as a reactionary bigot driven violently insane by a flawed and incomplete copy of Project Rebirth's body enhancement treatment.
+1972) as an explanation for discrepancies in the fictional timeline for Marvel Comics.
+Captain America and Bucky were depicted in Young Men during the 1950s, but later official Marvel continuity established in The Avengers #4 from 1963 said Captain America disappeared near the end of World War II and was in suspended animation until the 1960s.
+The creation of Burnside allowed for the explanation, through retroactive continuity, that the 1950s Captain America was a different person from the original Captain America.
+Since this revelation, the Burnside character became a foil personality to his predecessor, serving as an example of what Captain America could have become and as a reactionary bigot driven violently insane by the same experimental procedure that created the original Captain America.

-In a later storyline, the character was given a new white costume and the title The Grand Director by Buscema and writers Roger McKenzie and Jim Shooter, in Captain America #232 (April 1979), and altered to be a villain and leader of a group of white supremacists that included a brainwashed Sharon Carter.
+In a later storyline, Burnside was given a new white costume and the title The Grand Director by Buscema and writers Roger McKenzie and Jim Shooter, in Captain America #232 (April 1979), and altered to be a villain and leader of a group of white supremacists that included a brainwashed Sharon Carter.
 The character was killed off at the end of that storyline and not used again until Captain America vol. 5 #42, returning to being active as the Captain America of the 1950s separate from the then-current Captain America, James "Bucky" Barnes.